Instrumental/instrumentald/README.md

 # Instrumental Server Monitoring Daemon

-Instrumental is a [applicationg platform](https://instrumentalapp.com) built for developers who want a better understanding of their production software.
+Instrumental is a [application platform](https://instrumentalapp.com) built for developers who want a better understanding of their production software.
 Powerful tools, like the [Instrumental Query Language](https://instrumentalapp.com/docs/query-language), combined with an exploration-focused interface allow you to get real answers to complex questions, in real-time.

 This tool suite supports [server monitoring](https://instrumentalapp.com/docs/server-monitoring) through the `instrumentald` daemon.
 It provides high-data reliability at high scale.